starcat-io/hackeeg-shield/README.md

 ## Driver Software

-The Arduino Due and Mega2560 driver software for this board can be found in the [hackeeg-driver-arduino](https://github.com/starcat-io/hackeeg-driver-arduino).
+The Arduino Due and Mega2560 driver software for this board can be found in the [hackeeg-driver-arduino](https://github.com/starcat-io/hackeeg-driver-arduino) repository.

 ## License